 An overview of computer networking and the technologies behind the internet.
 Topics include protocols at the application level (HTTP, DNS, etc.), transport level (TCP/UDP), and network level (IP), as well as issues related to network security.
 Prerequisite: CS 256, with CS 220 strongly recommended.
 Offered as scheduling allows.

 332. Web Programming.

 Introduces the concepts and languages of modern web programming.
 Topics include HTML/CSS, client-side and server-side scripting, and interaction with a database.
-Prerequisite: CS 256, with CS 220 strongly recommended.
+Prerequisite: CS 256.
 Offered as scheduling allows.

 340. Software Engineering.